3.1.1 Looked After Children Procedure

 The Child's Care Plan, Adoption Plan and Pathway plan

 The ICS Child's Care Plan is the central planning document for looked after children.
-Completion of the Care Plan is not a 'one-off event'; rather it continually develops, from the initial analysis of needs within the Core Assessment in the light of the child's emerging needs and the services that are provided in response to these.
+Completion of the Care Plan is not a 'one-off event'; rather it continually develops, from the initial analysis of needs within the Complex Child and Family Assessment in the light of the child's emerging needs and the services that are provided in response to these.

 Part 1 - sets out the overall objectives of the plan, e.g. to place with an adoptive family, to prepare the young person for independent living etc.

-Part 2 - summarises the specific issues and needs which are to be addressed in furtherance of the plan and is informed by the assessment of the child's needs through the Core Assessment (if looked after for less than 10 months), or Assessment and Progress Records.
+Part 2 - summarises the specific issues and needs which are to be addressed in furtherance of the plan and is informed by the assessment of the child's needs through the Complex Child and Family Assessment (if looked after for less than 10 months), or Assessment and Progress Records.

 Where the plan for the child includes adoption, but other options are also being considered the ICS Child's Adoption Plan runs alongside the Care Plan, and should be in place by the second (4 month) review.
 Where the plan is aiming exclusively at adoption the Child's Adoption Plan replaces Part 2 of the Care Plan.